msa-em/guide-tem-simulation/08_STEM.md

 where, {math}`\bm{r}_p`, is a specified probe position in relative to the atomic coordinates.

-In Vis.[](#fig_probe) , we present an interactive visualization for exploring the relationship between size and shape of the incident probe and some parameters of the aperture and aberration functions.
+In [](#fig_probe) , we present an interactive visualization for exploring the relationship between size and shape of the incident probe and some parameters of the aperture and aberration functions.